apple/swift-migration-guide/Guide.docc/MigrationGuide.md

 Here you will find articles and code examples that will:

 - Explain the concepts used by Swift's data-race safety model.
+- Demonstrate how to enable the Swift 6 language mode.
 - Show how to enable complete concurrency checking for Swift 5 projects.
 - Provide techniques for incremental adoption.
 - Present strategies to resolve common problems.